-During the development of the 2040 Long Range Transportation Plan (LRTP), the River to Sea TPO developed a public involvement strategy to fully engage the public, inform them of transportation issues facing the community and provide ample opportunity for input on the planning solutions being considered.
+During the development of the 2040-Connect 2045 Long Range Transportation Plan (LRTP), the River to Sea TPO developed a public involvement strategy plan specific to the development of the LRTP to fully engage the public, inform them of transportation issues facing the community and provide ample opportunity for input on the planning solutions being considered.
 The importance of public outreach as a means to inform, educate and involve citizens in the transportation decision-making processes that impact their daily lives cannot be underestimated.
+The TPO offered a variety of public involvement opportunities throughout the development of Connect 2045 for members of the community, local and agency representatives, and other stakeholders to provide their perspective, input, and feedback.
 The primary purpose of the LRTP Public Involvement Plan was to encourage early and continuous participation by the public in the development of the 2040 LRTP.
 By involving the public in ways that are meaningful and measurable, transportation planners are better able to ensure that the plans and programs that are developed reflect community values and benefit all segments of the population equally.

-During the development of the 2040 LRTP, a multi-level public involvement strategy was utilized to enhance public involvement in the decision-making process and maximize public input including:
+A multilevel public involvement strategy was developed to enhance public involvement in the decision-making process and maximize public input.
+These strategies included: